NullFragment/PSU_Class_Projects/README.md

 	* _CMPSC 360_ - Automated algorithm where a robot tries to collect all of the gold on a board before a bomb destroys it.
 * __LaTeX:__
 	* _CMPSC 360_ - Homework documentation.
+    * _E SC THESIS_ - Engineering Science Capstone Research: Studies the effects of fill density, size and print orientation on PLA and ABS 3D printed objects.